Gold Deposits at the Zortman-Landusky Mine

 Resources containing information on the gold deposits at the Zortman-Landusky mine.

 - Status of Mineral Resource Information for the Fort Belknap Indian Reservation, Montana.
 This U. S. Department of Energy paper describes the status of mineral resources for the Fort Belknap Indian Reservation in north central Montana.
 The paper discusses the general geology, stratigraphy, Precambrian metamorphic rocks, tertiary intrusive rocks, and structural geology of this area, as well as information about energy resources, metallic mineral resources, and nonmetallic mineral resources.
-Also included in this paper are a number tables and figures that illustrate the topics discussed. (more info)
+Also included in this paper are a number tables and figures that illustrate the topics discussed. ( This site may be offline. )

 - Zortman, Landusky: Gold.
 This Porter GeoConsultancy webpage describes the gold and silver deposits at Zortman and Landusky in north central Montana.
 Early exploration and development history of gold and silver in the Little Rocky Mountains, and the geology of this area are discussed. (more info)

 - Gold Deposits of Zortman-Landusky, Little Rocky Mountains, Montana.
 [Hastings, 1988] This paper discusses the history and development of the gold deposits of the Zortman-Landusky mine.
 Geologic information is provided about the regional setting, structural geology, sedimentary rocks, igneous rocks, and ore deposits of the area.
 Many figures accompany the text, including a geologic map and stratigraphic column of the Little Rocky Mountains. (citation and description)